tjtoml/mattermost-ansible/README.md

 * **You should *always* edit the email address and db_password fields.**

 * Create a `hosts` file in the project directory.
-It only needs to contain one line, which is the IP address of the server you wish to install Mattermost on.
+It only needs to contain one line, which is the IP address or FQDN of the server you wish to install Mattermost on.

 * Run `ansible-playbook play.yml -i hosts` from the top of level of the project directory.